tdpaul315/home-cli-app-/README.md

 To run the program from the command-line, Type bin/run.

-You will be greeted with the welcome message:
+The user will be greeted with the welcome message:

 "Welcome to Stats-19!
-Your COVID-19 Stat appication for the state of Georgia!"
+Your COVID-19 Stat appication for the state of Georgia!
+Please select from one of the following options:"

-"Please enter county name."
+The user will then make a selection and follow the prompts.

 Note: this application is built for Georgia counties ONLY (a complete list of counties can be found here https://www.alphalists.com/list/alphabetical-list-georgia-counties